Articles in this section

 How to set a custom document property in the metadata of a template

-This article will explain what the custom document properties are and provide examples of how they can be used with the binding syntax in smart templates.
+This article explains what custom document properties are and provide examples of how they can be used with the binding syntax in smart templates.

 Prerequisites